scantist/user-docs/docs/en-US/SCA/index.md

 ### SBOM Dependency Tree

 The dependency graph is a visual representation of the relationships between the various components in your application.
-It illustrates how different libraries and frameworks depend on each other, providing a clear understanding of the software’s overall structure.
+It illustrates how different libraries and frameworks depend on each other, providing a clear understanding of the software's overall structure.

 - SCA SBOM Dependency Tree